Non-waiting blocks have the stack continue even if the block’s behavior is not yet complete.

 Waiting blocks pause the rest of the stack until that block’s behavior has been completed.

-Most waiting blocks are found among the Drivetrain blocks.
+Most waiting blocks are found among the Motion and Drivetrain blocks.

-If a 123 Robot needs to drive in a 1 step square, you can use waiting blocks to have the 123 Robot carry out each behavior individually.
+If a VEX IQ Clawbot needs to retrieve a cube, you can use waiting blocks to have the robot carry out each behavior individually.

 VEXcode IQ lets users change the following waiting blocks to non-waiting blocks with one click: “spin for,” “spin to position,” “drive for,” “turn for,” and “turn to heading”.